 - shopping holidays; legendary profits are made on Black Fridays or Cyber Mondays.
 Amazon Prime Day is another phenomenal event that has arrived.
 Expect more likewise opportunities to emerge, especially during periods when e-commerce traditionally takes a slower pace.

 - quirky holidays; If you offer lingerie, offer your customers free shipping on Underwear Day in the US (August 5th).
 Computer hardware stores can offer discounts on Fibonacci Day (not surprisingly on November 23rd).
+Researching hashtag holidays (#NationalHatDay, #PieDay, etc.) will give you plenty of ideas to start from.
 Choose a day which resonates with your business, advertise it in your Social Media and your customers will love to see your off-the-wall side.

-Tap into seasonality and generate spikes in your online sales by following these guidelines.
+Tap into seasonality and generate spikes in your online sales by considering these ideas.

 - Build your sales calendar for longer periods and be ready way earlier.
 Investing in a PPC campaign only a few weeks before an important time may not increase your sales.
 So think months, not weeks.